Skip to Content

 A newcomer to the Highland Lakes scene is the catering and delivery service Fresh Bit3s.

-Fresh Bit3s served up some of the best Italian meatballs I have ever put in my mouth along with a fabulous egg roll and some incredible pumpkin snickerdoodle cookies!
+Fresh Bit3s served up some of the best Italian meatballs I have ever put in my mouth, a fabulous egg roll, and some incredible pumpkin snickerdoodle cookies!

-We were impressed by not only the serving sizes of the samples, but the quality of the food provided during the festival.
+We were impressed by the serving sizes of the samples and the quality of the food provided during the festival.

-When you consider that all tasting are included with your ticket purchase, you quickly see the value for the money at this festival.
+Considering that all tastings are included with your ticket purchase, you quickly see the value for the money at this festival.

 The Drink Vendors

-One of my top reasons to visit Taste Highland Lakes is all of the fun drink vendors!
+One of my top reasons to visit Taste Highland Lakes is the fun drink vendors!

-Not only did we have the opportunity to sample some of our favorites like, Garrison Brothers Bourbon, Perissos Winery, Torr Na Lochs, Ron Yates Winery, Save the World Brewing, and Bear King Brewing, but attending the festival also gave us the opportunity to try some new local favorites like Uplift Vineyard, Siboney Cellars, and Adega Vinho!
+Not only did we have the opportunity to sample some of our favorites, such as Garrison Brothers Bourbon, Perissos Winery, Torr Na Lochs, Ron Yates Winery, Save the World Brewing, and Bear King Brewing, but attending the festival also gave us the opportunity to try some new local favorites like Uplift Vineyard, Siboney Cellars, and Adega Vinho!

-Dulce Vida Tequila was serving up a delicious margarita alongside an incredible Empress 1908 Gin punch.
+Dulce Vida Tequila served up a delicious margarita alongside an incredible Empress 1908 Gin punch.

-Everyone knows we love visiting Garrison Brothers Bourbon Distillery when we are in the Fredericksburg area, so you know I had to partake in their bourbon tea, which was divine!
+Everyone knows we love visiting Garrison Brothers Bourbon Distillery in the Fredericksburg area, so you know I had to partake in their bourbon tea, which was divine!

 And you know that I didn’t skip the opportunity to sample the fun vodka flavors offered by Llano Craft Distillery.
-While this was a new brand for us, it definitely won’t be the last time we taste their liquors!
+While this brand was new to us, it won’t be our last taste of their liquors!

-One of the showstoppers at Taste Highland Lakes was definitely Decadent Saint Winery.
+One of the showstoppers at Taste Highland Lakes was Decadent Saint Winery.

-Decadent Saint mixed up several different cocktails of their wine cocktails from their special Extra Hard Mixers, and man, were they delicious!
+Decadent Saint mixed up several different wine cocktails from their special Extra Hard Mixers, and man, were they delicious!
 We especially loved the passionfruit punch!

-For those guests not wanting alcohol, The Thirsty Armadillo was onsite serving up iced coffee, flavored teas, and fresh-squeezed lemonade!
+For guests who do not want alcohol, The Thirsty Armadillo served up iced coffee, flavored teas, and fresh-squeezed lemonade!

 Great Location & Good Music